Taliidanabilah/Credit-Card-Clustering-Segmenting-Customers-for-Enhanced-Strategy/README.md

 - **Feature Selection:** Selecting relevant features from the dataset plays a crucial role in clustering analysis.
 This feature focuses on identifying key attributes related to credit card usage behavior that can effectively differentiate customer segments.

-- **Clustering Algorithm Selection:** Choosing a suitable clustering algorithm, such as KMeans Clustering, is vital for segmenting customers based on their credit card usage patterns.
+- **Clustering Using Selected Algorithm :** Using KMeans Clustering, is vital for segmenting customers based on their credit card usage patterns.
 This feature evaluates various clustering techniques and selects the most appropriate one for the task.

 - **Model Training and Evaluation:** Training the clustering model involves feeding the selected features into the chosen algorithm and evaluating its performance.
 This feature assesses the model's effectiveness in accurately grouping customers into distinct clusters.